William Morris Textile Designs De Morgan Arts & Crafts Victorian Medieval

 I am writing among the gables and rook-haunted trees, with a sense of place being almost too beautiful to live in... ~William Morris, 1872

-William Morris Willow Bough
+William Morris Kelmscott Willow Bough, white background

 Jane Morris, Willow bedroom at Kelmscott Manor.
 The Willow pattern was inspired by the willows that graced the banks of the river near Morris's favored fishing spots near his home in the Cotswolds.